Safeguarding and Child Protection Policy

 • appropriate online filtering and monitoring systems are in place

-• enhanced Disclosure and Barring Service (DBS) checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all governors
+• enhanced Disclosure and Barring Service (DBS) checks (without barred list checks are in place for all trustees.

 The headteacher will ensure that:

 • the safeguarding and child protection policy and related policies and procedures are implemented and followed by all staff

 • sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy to carry out their roles effectively